Welding Electrode Manufacturing

 Specification of the Wire

-3-2) Powder: Each Welding Electrode can contain an average, 10 to 20 types of mineral, chemical, metal, and ferroalloy.
-The specification sheet of each powder contains detailed properties of the powder, including chemical analysis, sieve analysis, density, humidity,etc are shown in the figure.
+3-2) Powder: Each welding electrode can contain, on average, 10 to 20 types of minerals, chemicals, metals, and ferroalloys.
+The specification sheet for each powder includes detailed properties such as chemical analysis, sieve analysis, density, and humidity, as shown in the figure.

 Sample of Raw Materials for Production of Covered Electrodes